Atlantic RBCA Guidance for Vapour Intrusion Assessments

 As a result of feedback obtained through a public review, this guidance has been updated to remove all specific reference to chlorinated solvents.
 This is based on Health Canada’s recommendation that the most recent toxicity reference values published by the US EPA be used for the assessment of sites contaminated with perchloroethylene (PCE, also known as tetrachloroethylene) and trichloroethylene (TCE).
 Please refer to

 for further details.
 Implementation Procedure and Technical Bulletin #2 for PCE and TCE (December 2016)

-Provincial regulatory staff can be contacted regarding any questions on the new Guidance for Vapour Intrusion Assessments document or the changes related to the chlorinated solvents toxicological information.
+may be contacted regarding any questions on this new guidance or the changes related to the chlorinated solvents toxicological information.
+Provincial regulatory staff